Reading, Discarding, and Deploying Configuration Changes

 -

-Deploying configuration changes to the ASA has failed and the device state is not listed or Not Synced.
+When deployment of configuration changes to the ASA fails and the device state is not listed or Not Synced.

 -

-Onboarding a device has failed and the device state is No Config.
+When device onboarding fails and the device state is No Config.

 -

-You have made changes to the device configuration outside of Security Cloud Control and the changes have not been polled or detected.
-THe device state would be either Synced or Conflict Detected.
+When changes are made to the device configuration outside of Security Cloud Control and those changes have not yet been polled or detected.
+In this case, the device state is Synced or Conflict Detected.

 In these cases, Security Cloud Control needs a copy of the last known configuration stored on the device.